-In May 2024, we acquired a 12% minority interest in AWWG Investments B.V. ("AWWG") for €50 million (\$53.6 million).
+In May 2024, we acquired a 12.1% minority interest in AWWG Investments B.V. ("AWWG") for €50 million (\$53.6 million).
 AWWG is a global fashion group and premier platform for international brands.
-AWWG owns a portfolio of brands including Hackett, Pepe Jeans and Façonnable and manages the Iberian business for PVH Corp.
+AWWG owns a portfolio of brands including Hackett, Pepe Jeans and Façonnable.
+In July 2024, we acquired an additional 6.6% minority interest in AWWG for €27.1 million (\$29.1 million), increasing our total ownership interest to approximately 18.7%.
 We intend to leverage AWWG's expertise with AWWG becoming the agent for Karl Lagerfeld, DKNY and Donna Karan in Spain and Portugal.
 This investment is intended to accelerate several of our priorities including expanding our international business and identifying opportunities for growth of our owned brands.